camunda/camunda-docs/optimize/apis-tools/optimize-api/tutorial.md

 In this tutorial, we'll step through examples to highlight the capabilities of the Optimize API, such as listing your existing dashboard IDs, or deleting a dashboard.

-## Getting started

-- You need authentication to access the API endpoints.
-Find more information [here](./optimize-api-authentication.md).
-- To properly execute the commands to list existing dashboard IDs and delete a dashboard, ensure you have [created a collection](../../components/userguide/collections-dashboards-reports.md) containing a [dashboard](../../components/userguide/creating-dashboards.md).

 ## Prerequisites

 - If you haven't done so already, [create a cluster]($docs$/guides/assets/react-components/create-cluster).